Doreen Alhadeff

 Doreen Alhadeff (born c.
 1950) is an American real estate agent.
 In 2016, she became the first American Jew to be granted Spanish citizenship under the 2015 Spanish law that created a time window for Sephardic Jews, to reclaim Spanish citizenship.
-In 2022 Spain granted her the Order of Isabella the Catholic for her work helping other Sephardic Jews through the citizenship restoration process, "in honor of her “demonstrated loyalty in furthering Spain's relations with the Americas."
+In 2022, Spain granted her the Order of Isabella the Catholic, "in honor of her demonstrated loyalty in furthering Spain's relations with the Americas," for her work helping other Sephardic Jews through the citizenship restoration process.

 Early life and education

-Alhadeff lives in Seattle, Washington, where she was born.
-She was a Spanish major at the University of Washington; she also studied at the University of Madrid and at New York University's program in Madrid.
+Alhadeff was born Seattle, Washington She was a Spanish major at the University of Washington; she also studied at the University of Madrid and at New York University's program in Madrid.
+She currently lives in Seattle.

 Activism

 Alhedeff's work in helping people acquire Spanish citizenship consisted not only of helping people with the application process, but of lobbying successfully for a waiver for people under 18 or over 70 of the requirement to pass an exam in modern Spanish.
 While this requirement was trivial for Latin Americans, most North American Sephardim spoke English and Ladino (Judaeo-Spanish), more akin to Old Spanish.

 Alhadeff founded the Seattle Sephardic Network in 2013.
 Besides giving assistance to Sephardic Jews in reclaiming Spanish or Portuguese citizenship, the organization also organizes cultural programs and events.
 The U.S. named Alhadeff as ambassador to the Red de Juderías de España (literally "Network of Jewish Quarters of Spain").